The Problem of Nursing Home Falls

 There are numerous factors specific to each resident that can make falls more likely, and nursing homes have an obligation to be aware of these conditions.
 One of the most common things that can cause residents to fall is prior medical conditions.
 This includes things like previous broken bones, balance problems, or mobility issues.
 Another factor that contributes to a resident’s fall risk is medications that they are taking.
 Certain medications may cause fainting, dizziness, seizures, and balance issues that the nursing home needs to be on guard to prevent.

 Victims of nursing home falls should be aware of their legal rights.
-If you or a loved one has been injured by nursing home neglect, contact an Aurora personal injury attorney at Woodruff Johnson & Evans today.
+If you or a loved one has been injured by nursing home neglect, contact an Aurora personal injury attorney at Woodruff Johnson & Evans Law Offices today.